Anchorage Spa Swimming Pool

 Hal Manning, the new owner, built around the pool and called the new facility the “Country Club” or the “Club House”.

 I remember driving by the Spa with my family when I was a boy.
-The big glass wall of windows looked very interesting to me.
+The big glass wall of windows looked very intriguing to me.
 And the shape of the building was very different from other Anchorage buildings.

-While I was at Clark Junior High, I remember when we were told that we would be taken to the Spa by bus, where we would receive swimming lessons and that those of us who didn’t know how to swim would learn how.
+While I was at Clark Junior High, I remember when we were told that we would be taken to the Spa by bus.
+There we would receive swimming lessons and that those of us who didn’t know how to swim would learn how.

 Following our lessons, we had an open house where each of us made a solo dive into the pool and swam to the far side… When it was my turn, I didn’t dive very well and ended up doing a major “belly flop” in front of a room full of parents.
 Ouch!